sindywyw/jdt/jdt/src/algorithms/topographic_map/readme.txt

-How to create topography map counter line list from delaunay triangulation
+How to create topographic map counter line list from delaunay triangulation
 ---------------------------------------------------------------------
-1. Creating concrate instance of ITopographicMap:TopographicMapFactory.createTopographicMap()
+1. Creating concrete instance of ITopographicMap:TopographicMapFactory.createTopographicMap()
-2. call the method createTopographicMap of ITopographicMap with the triangles as an input.
+2. call the method createCounterLines of ITopographicMap with the triangles as an input.

-How to draw the topograpohy map:
+How to draw the topographic map:
 ---------------------------------
 A sample code can be found in gui.MyFrame class.The sample method name is drawTopographicMap.